General Private School Information

 Participation in Driver Education

-A student enrolled in a Delaware nonpublic school (private and homeschool) and who is a resident of Delaware is entitled to one free driver education course through an adult education program pursuant to DDOE Regulation 540.
+A student enrolled in a Delaware private school and who is a resident of Delaware is entitled to one free driver education course through an adult education program pursuant to DDOE Regulation 540.
 Adult education programs in a district offering driver education and driver education classes at the YMCA in Dover are approved programs by the DDOE.

 Students who are not successful in their initial driver education course may register in any of the adult driver education programs for a fee.

-The parent shall bring the following documents to the adult education program for enrollment in the driver education course.
+The parent shall bring the following documents to the district, YMCA, or adult education program for enrollment in the driver education course.

 - The acknowledgement page showing the student’s enrollment in the nonpublic school.
-For a copy of the acknowledgement page, log in to the DDOE’s Identity Management System (IMS) and click on the Nonpublic Schools icon.
+For a copy of the acknowledgement page, log in to the DDOE’s EdAccess System and click on the Nonpublic Schools icon.
 When the nonpublic school’s homepage displays, click the “Print Acknowledgement” link.

-- Bring a copy of the student’s recent report card/grades for verification of eligibility for free driver education and to prove academic eligibility for a Graduated Driver’s License (GDL) pursuant to 14 C. § 4125.
+- A copy of the student’s recent report card/grades for verification of eligibility for free driver education and to prove academic eligibility for a Graduated Driver’s License (GDL) pursuant to 14 C. § 4125.

 Social Security Forms